Choose an Educational Goal

 Certificate of Competency (Noncredit)

 A noncredit Certificate of Competency is awarded to students who have demonstrated achievement in a set of competencies that prepares them to progress in a career path or to take nondegree-applicable or degree-applicable credit courses.
+Students completing a Certificate of Competency will receive a document that includes the name of the certificate, the date it was awarded, a standardized code number and discipline name identifying the area of study, and a list of the relevant competencies that the student has achieved.
+Some or all of this information may also be recorded on a special noncredit transcript.

 See a complete list of requirements for earning a Certificate of Competency.